 [67].
-Unlike secretory IL-1α which promotes tumor growth, surface IL-1α enables adhesion of the tumor cells to the immune effector cells and blocks tumor invasion[68].
-Higher expression of MAPK8IP2 was significantly associated with improved overall survival (but not disease free survival, data not shown) in the TCGA cohort, and was reportedly increased in malignant mesothelioma following treatment with quercetin and cisplatin[69].
+Unlike secretory IL-1α, which promotes tumor growth, surface IL-1α enables adhesion of tumor cells to immune effector cells and blocks tumor invasion[68].
+Higher expression of MAPK8IP2 was significantly associated with improved overall survival (but not disease-free survival, data not shown) in the TCGA cohort, and was reportedly increased in malignant mesothelioma following treatment with quercetin and cisplatin[69].
 MCL1 is usually highly expressed in tumor cells, and blocking it rapidly induced apoptosis and reduced drug resistance[70].
 ELL3 stabilizes p53 expression in breast cancer cells and induces chemo-sensitivity via the ERK1/2 pathway[71].
 However, it is also known to initiate anti-5-FU resistance by activating the Wnt pathway[72].
 HIC1 and PDCD6 induce apoptosis in a p53-dependent manner in response to DNA damage[73-75].
-PTPMT1 is involved in cancer cell metabolism, and sub-lethal down regulation with low dose paclitaxel synergistically promotes cancer cell death[76].
-Interestingly, alternative splicing to PTPMT1B instead of PTPMT1A sensitizes the cancer cells to radiotherapy[77].
+PTPMT1 is involved in cancer cell metabolism, and sub-lethal down regulation with low-dose paclitaxel synergistically promotes cancer cell death[76].
+Interestingly, alternative splicing to PTPMT1B instead of PTPMT1A sensitizes cancer cells to radiotherapy[77].
 However, the precise roles of these molecules in pancreatic cancer need to be further explored.